 8. Chore Charts

+Chore charts help children visualize responsibilities and build consistency with daily tasks.
 Having your child take on age-appropriate responsibilities to contribute to your family and potentially earn an allowance or other privileges is important.
-A visual checklist of the chores you assign to each child helps them to be aware of what they need to do and feel a sense of accomplishment as they check off a task upon completion.
-You can buy one that works best for your child or make your own.
+A visual checklist helps children understand what tasks they are responsible for while also giving them a sense of accomplishment as they complete each one.
+You can buy a chore chart that works best for your child or make your own.

 9. Weather Visual Chart

-A great way to teach your child about the weather and help them determine what clothes they should wear for the day is to use a weather chart.
+A great way to teach your child about the weather and help them decide what clothes to wear is to use a weather chart.
 Have your child peek out the front door or window and decide whether it’s “hot” or “cold,” “sunny” or “cloudy,” etc. Some charts include identifying the season.
 Again, some are available for purchase, pre-made and printable (here), or you can have your child draw icons for each type of weather and use those.